dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Builder"></a>Builder
 * Motivation

-Builder, as the name suggests builds complex objects from simple ones step-by-step.
+The Builder, as the name suggests, builds complex objects from simple ones, step-by-step.

-Let’s say, we order child meal at a fast food restaurant.
+Let’s say we order a child meal at a fast food restaurant.
 What is it comprised of?
-Well, a burger, a cold drink, a fries and a toy.
+Well, a burger, a cold drink, fries and a toy.
-In fact child meal consist of main item, side item, drink and toy.
+In fact, a child meal consist of a main item, a side item, a drink and a toy.

-Every time a children’s meal is ordered, the service boy will take a burger, a fries, a cold drink and a toy.
-Now suppose, there are 3 types of burgers available, Cheese, Beef and Chicken, 2 types of cold drinks available, Cola and Orange and 2 types of toys available, a car and a doll.
+Every time a child meal is ordered, the service boy will take a burger, fries, a cold drink and a toy.
+Now suppose that there are 3 types of burgers available – Cheese, Beef and Chicken, 2 types of cold drinks available – Cola and
+Orange, and 2 types of toys available – a car and a doll.

-So, the order might be a combination of one of these, but the process how to build child meal, will be the same.
-One burger, one cold drink, one fries and one toy.
-All these items are placed in a paper bag and is given to the customer.
+So, the order might be a combination of one of these, but the process of building a child meal will be the same.
+One burger, one cold drink, fries and one toy.
+All these items are placed in a paper bag, which is given to the customer.
-The process of the producing child meal is example of the Builder pattern.
+The process of producing a child meal is an example of the Builder pattern.

-Builder pattern, separates the construction of a complex object from its representation so that the same construction process can create different representations.
+The Builder pattern separates construction of a complex object from its representation, so that the same construction process can create different representations.

 * Story

-This pattern is used by PC shops to contruct PC's.
+This pattern is used by PC shops to construct PCs.
-PC is combination of various parts like CPU, motherboard, memory, storage, power supply, video card, etc.
+PC is a combination of various parts, such as a CPU, a motherboard, memory, storage, power supply, video card, etc.
-To build a PC same construction process is used even for each part we have different variation.
+To build a PC, the same construction process is used, even if we have different variations for each part.
 Whether a customer picks a classical hard disk or SSD for storage, the construction process is the same.

 * Image